AssetFetch/spec/spec.md

 Format-related datablocks communicate details about the data in individual component files.

 ### 7.5.1. `format`
-This is the default format datablock for all file formats that do not have their own dedicated `format.*` datablock in AssetFetch.
+This is the default format datablock for all file formats that do not have their own dedicated `format.*` datablock.

 | Field       | Format | Requirement | Description                                       |
 | ----------- | ------ | ----------- | ------------------------------------------------- |